The Best Twitter Cybersecurity Accounts You Should Follow

 Troy Hunt is a Microsoft executive charged with product security and creator of www.haveibeenpwned.com .
 It’s safe to say he is an authority figure when it comes to online security.
 His Twitter account is similarly diverse and filled with useful content.

 Brazil’s health ministry website hacked, vaccination information stolen and deleted https://t.co/mK22piFwJr

 — Troy Hunt (@troyhunt) December 11, 2021

 What do you get when you combine Taylor Swift with cybersecurity?

 Swift on Security combines humor and practical online security advice in a fun and engaging Twitter account.
 Do follow if you like your cybersecurity peppered with random babbling.

-A cybersecurity specialist that helps educate users, businesses and employees alike on cybersec know how.
-Jayson has a rich career behind, and an wealthier knowledge base which he shares with others, including on Twitter.
+A cybersecurity specialist that helps educate users, businesses, and employees alike on cybersecurity know-how.
+Jayson has a rich career behind, and a wealthier knowledge base which he shares with others, including on Twitter.

 Cybersecurity magazines and news websites